App Settings

 The title will be displayed here.

-Next, insert your app's logo and enter the title and description.
+Next, insert your app's logo [it must be a PNG with dimensions of 1024x1024] and enter the title and description.

-You can create additional screens to introduce your app further, click add new to add more screens.
+You can create additional screens to introduce your app further; click 'Add New' to add up to six screens.

-Once you click add new, you will find the new screens below your main screen.
+Once you click 'Add New', you will find the new screens below your main screen, ready to be designed.

 Bubble Themes